ChilliChris/mikan/README.md

 # Fork of Mikan 🍊

 The youtuber Jouzu Juls made an extension to track time while immersing.
-This is a fork of that extension, mostly made with AI, that supports other website than youtube, [see below](https://github.com/ch-dewez/mikan/blob/main/README.md#supported-websites).
+This is a fork of that extension that supports other website than youtube, [see below](https://github.com/ch-dewez/mikan/blob/main/README.md#supported-websites).

 ## Permission
 This extension need to read the page to detect video element and/or the extension asbplayer.
 It requires the permission to do so.
 If it is not enabled by default, you need to allow it in the extension settings.